 The many complexities and variability with plastics recycling markets and the fact that most plastics are downcycled are two of the big reasons why we urge individuals to find reusable alternatives to their plastic products whenever possible.
-Tips to reduce and reuse single-use plastics are available on our Plastic Pollution Solution webpage.
+Tips to reduce and reuse single-use plastics are listed below.

 We are still learning more about the toxicity of plastics everyday from news articles about plastics in seafood, in soils, and even in the air we breathe.
 Beyond these sources of plastic that result from plastic pollution in the environment, plastic can be toxic to us even before it is breaking apart into pieces in the environment.
 Certain plastics are notorious for their high toxicity, such as polystyrene (most commonly known as Styrofoam).
 According to the World Health Organization, Styrene, the building block of polystyrene, is a probable human carcinogen.
 Some studies suggest that microplastic leaches from plastic bottles into water.
 From the multiple ways we are exposed to plastic, it is estimated that we consume the equivalent of the weight of credit card of plastic per week.

 While we still have yet to discover the impacts of plastics on our bodies, we believe these potential risks are even more reason to reduce our use of plastics whenever possible - especially those that come into contact with our food and drinks.